MattStacy-hub/OEM/dbcs-agents/README.md

 * iptables -L | grep -i 3872
 * iptables-save > /tmp/iptables.orig
-* iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 3872 -j ACCEPT -m comment - -comment “REQUIRED for EM OMS to talk to the agent.”
+* iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 3872 -j ACCEPT -m comment --comment "Required for EM OMS to talk to the Agent."

-*Type command*
+*Type these commands*
+* service iptables status
-* Service iptables status (This applies the new firewall rule)
+  * this applies the new firewall rule

- "/sbin/service iptables save"

-*Change to oracle user*
+* /sbin/service iptables save

+**Change to Oracle user**
 * ./emctl status agent

 Then if you do the listtargets again, your output should look like: